|In the name of

 In the name of God, Most Gracious Most Merciful

 Like all other religious practices gifted to us by God, fasting during the month of Ramadan is another great system to develop the soul in preparation for the Hereafter.
-While there is the scientifically proven health benefit as well, there is the real benefit of enhanced remembrance of God throughout the month.
-The additional time spent before dawn preparing for the fast, the breaking of the fast, the supplications to God for His support in making the fast easy and the increased gatherings to commemorate God, all help us remember God so much more.
-Every moment that we submit to God’s command to refrain from food and drink from dawn to sunset, we are automatically remembering and praising Him consciously and subconsciously.
+While there is the scientifically proven health benefit, the primary benefit is for our souls.
+The more we remember God throughout the month, the better it is for our souls.
+The additional time we remember God whether before dawn preparing for the fast, during breaking of the fast, supplications to God for His support in making the fast easy, and the gathering to commemorate God, all help us remember God so much more.
+By submitting to God’s command to refrain from food and drink from dawn to sunset, we glorify Him.

 [33:35] ..... the fasting men, the fasting women, .....
 GOD has prepared for them forgiveness and a great recompense.